reggiestain/developer_test/README.md

 ## Installation

 1. Clone or download this application into the "www" directory on your apache server.
-2. Person Management Application database file is located in "config/schema/propay-assessment.sql" directory of the project folder
+2. Developer Test Application database file is located in "config/schema/developer_test.sql" directory of the project folder
-3. Run this sql script on your mysql server to create the "propay-assessment" database.
+3. Run this sql script on your mysql server to create the "developer_test.sql" database.

 ## Configuration